Understanding the Web Push API

 Person receiving a web push notification on a smartphone

 Without this API, you couldn’t send communications to subscribers’ devices in real time, so it’s a must-have component for any push notification setup.
+Notifications can be sent even when the website isn't open, regardless of whether the web app is active in a browser window or not.

 5 Steps for Implementing the Web Push API